epsbLogo

 2. Siblings of current students who will be returning to the school the following year.

-Following the close of pre-enrolment at 4 pm on April 14, 2023, the school will only accept resident students who have newly moved into the attendance area or resident students eligible for Kindergarten.
 If you have additional questions about this process, please call our office at 780-462-5261.
 We look forward to welcoming our new families!

 Faculty Message